 In our Galaxy Tab S7 review we were full of praise for the tablet’s beautiful 120Hz display, so we’re expecting the Galaxy Tab S8 will continue to impress.

 The Galox says that Galaxy Tab S8 will offer a 11-inch 120Hz LCD, while the Plus model will feature a 12.4-inch 120Hz AMOLED panel.
+However, some leaked images which purportedly showed pre-release versions of the S8 tablets suggest they will come in three different screen sizes: 11-inch, 12-inch and 14.6-inch displays respectively, each of which we expect to have the same 120Hz refresh rate.

 The fingerprint sensor would also be identical to the Galaxy Tab S7; it would again be located in the top edge power button.